 9. Saying Yes to No Stress

-There’s a reason your annoying friend, the one who hums Christmas carols in July and has her gifts wrapped and under the tree by November 1st, is so happy and cheery all the time.
+There’s a reason why your annoying friend, the one who hums Christmas carols in July and has her gifts wrapped and under the tree by November 1st, is so happy and cheery all the time.
 She doesn’t have to step foot in a store during the holidays!
 Imagine how great it would be to have all your holiday shopping done early this year?
-You can sit back with your glass of wine, binge watch Christmas movies all night and still have time to move the stupid Elf on the Shelf before the kids wake up.
+You can sit back with your glass of wine, binge-watch Christmas movies all night, and still have time to move the stupid Elf on the Shelf before the kids wake up.

-With the shopping out of the way, you’ll have more opportunity to spend with your loved ones and do all the Hallmark Christmas stuff you never get to do like roast chestnuts on an open fire!
+With the shopping out of the way, you’ll have more opportunity to spend with your loved ones and do all the Hallmark Christmas stuff you never get to do, such as roasting chestnuts on an open fire!
 Even though you’re allergic to nuts, you’re doing it anyway because people sing about it and you have time now.
-And you can send out Christmas cards with an adorable photo of your family in matching reindeer pyjamas.
+And you can send out Christmas cards with an adorable photo of your family in matching reindeer pajamas.
 Finally, you can rub your holiday happiness in everyone else’s face!

 Turns out your holiday-obsessed friend and those retail Christmas creeps were on to something after all.
 The key to enjoying the holidays is actually getting to enjoy the holidays.
 Who knew?
 So give yourself the gift of shopping early this year so you can spend more time with the people you care about instead of a bunch of salty strangers ready to rumble over $2 bath towels.